-The Circadian Cycle is an award-winning short film conceived and directed by Garry Stewart with cinematography from renowned filmmaker Cordelia Beresford.
+The Circadian Cycle is a multi-award-winning short film from Australian Dance Theatre, conceived and directed by Garry Stewart with cinematography from renowned filmmaker Cordelia Beresford.

 ADT and the producers of The Circadian Cycle acknowledge that filming took place on the Traditional Lands of Aboriginal and Torres Strait Islander Peoples.
 We respect and recognise their Elders past, present and future and the ongoing custodianship of the land and water by all members of these communities.